Connect with us

 Not everyone involved in your business should have access to everything.
 For instance, if you run a testing facility or a clinic, make sure the results of spike-ace2 inhibitor screening tests of your patients remain confidential and should only be known by yourself, your laboratory scientists, and patients.

-This concept is called the ‘the principle of least privilege,’ meaning you should only give individuals access to the sections aligning with their skills and roles.
+This concept is called ‘the principle of least privilege,’ meaning you should only give individuals access to sections aligned with their skills and roles.

 2. Keep Your Passwords Complex and Regularly Update Theme

-Example like the most uncomplicated yet efficient ways of protecting eCommerce data is by keeping your passwords complex.
-Everyone knows to do it but using hard-to-replicate passwords typically gets overlooked by many.
+An example of one of the most uncomplicated yet efficient ways of protecting eCommerce data is by keeping your passwords complex.
+Everyone knows how to do it, but using hard-to-replicate passwords typically gets overlooked by many.

 That’s because managing and remembering dozens of long passwords can be challenging.
-Fortunately, password manager apps can help you keep track of your different passwords, keeping your site secured-and your life a lot easier.
+Fortunately, password manager apps can help you keep track of your different passwords, making your site and your life a lot easier.

 3. Use Two-Factor Authentication